raulcostajunior/py_libsudoku/README.md

     cd [directory where py_libsudoku is]
     pip install .

-To run the demo script with examples on how to generate and solve puzzles:
+Demo scripts with examples on how to use the lib:

-    python demo.py
+    demo_board.py
+    demo_solver.py
+    demo_generator.py